Canon SX720 vs Panasonic FZ1000 II

 It is notable that the FZ1000 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX720 does not feature such a mic input.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX720 and FZ1000 II can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Panasonic FZ1000 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX720 or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.